 Gabapentin is fairly safe when you use it correctly.
 It does come with some possible side effects, though.
-People who misuse this drug are at risk of additional side effects, as well.
+People who misuse this drug are also at risk of additional side effects.

-The more common side effects of gabapentin include:
+The more common side effects of gabapentin may include the following:

 Gabapentin may also cause some serious side effects.
 These side effects are uncommon.
-However, they may be more common in people who have psychiatric disorders.
+But they may be more common in people who have psychiatric disorders.
 They include:

 - anxiousness or restlessness